el3um4s/medium-stats/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000).
+Navigate to [localhost:8080](http://localhost:8080).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.